+Each chapter of the Teachers' Resource has several margin items labelled Student Success.
 Students learn in different ways.
 For all students to have the opportunity to succeed, we need to have alternative ways of delivering program.
-For example, a student whose dominant learning modality is kinesthetic/ tactile needs active, hands-on investigations.
-A student with strong social/ emotional intelligence benefits more from interpersonal interactions and needs instructional strategies like Jigsaw or Think-Pair-Share to optimize their chances of acquiring the skills and knowledge in the curriculum (see the Cooperative Learning section in this Teacher's Resource).
+For example, a student whose dominant learning modality is kinesthetic/tactile needs active, hands-on investigations.
+A student with strong social/emotional intelligence benefits more from interpersonal interactions and needs instructional strategies like Jigsaw or Think-Pair-Share to optimize their chances of acquiring the skills and knowledge in the curriculum (see the Cooperative Learning section in this Teacher's Resource).
 These students underachieve and become at-risk not because they have acquired concepts imperfectly (and need remediation), but because they have not become engaged in their own learning, and often have failed to acquire concepts at all.
 At-risk students are in danger of completing their schooling without adequate skills development to function effectively in society.
 Risk factors include low achievement and retention, behaviour problems, poor attendance, and low socio-economic status.

-By addressing topics in a new or different way, teachers can provide at-risk students with the opportunity to learn in a manner that may engage them and increase their chances of success.
+Student Success items are suggestions for alternative ways to approach some key topics.
+By addressing these topics in a new or different way, teachers can provide at-risk students with the opportunity to learn in a manner that may engage them and increase their chances of success.